Meyer Lemon Bars

 METHOD:

-Preheat oven to 350°F. Spray an 8 x 8-inch baking dish with non-stick cooking spray.
+Preheat oven to 350°F. Lightly coat an 8 × 8-inch baking dish with nonstick spray.

-Whisk the egg mixture into the sugar mixture until thoroughly combined.
-Stir in the chopped lemon.
-Pour filling over the hot crust and return to oven.
-Bake for 28 to 30 minutes, or until the center is set.
-Cool completely.
+Pour the filling over the hot crust and return the pan to the oven.
+Bake for 28–30 minutes, or until the center is set and no longer jiggles when nudged.

 YIELD: Makes 12 or 16 bars

-SOURCE: Recipe adapted from Julie O’Hara for NPR.
+SOURCE: Recipe adapted from recipe by Julie O’Hara for NPR.

 Related Posts